Future filmmakers, budding scientists. Applications open for NBCUniversal Local Impact Grants

 "I have a sense of belonging there," she said of INTEMPO.

-Gomar plans to study medicine in college in the hopes of becoming a cardiothoracic surgeon.
+Gomar plans to study medicine in college in the hope of becoming a cardiothoracic surgeon.

 "I'm the first generation of my family to go to college, so it's a really big responsibility," she said.